First National Financial LP

 The Audit Committee shall retain for a period of seven (7) years all records relating to any allegations covered under this Policy, including the results of any investigations and copies of all reports.

 The Directors may, from time to time, permit departures from the terms of this Policy, either prospectively or retrospectively.
-This Policy is not intended to give rise to civil liability on the part of the Corporation or its directors or officers to shareholders, security holders, customers, suppliers, competitors, employees or other persons, or to any other liability whatsoever on their part.
+This Policy is not intended to give rise to civil liability on the part of the Corporation or its directors or officers to shareholders, security holders, customers, suppliers, competitors, employees, or other persons, or to any other liability whatsoever on their part.

-This Whistleblower Policy for First National Financial Corporation was approved by the Directors on July 29, 2014 and may be amended at any time.
+This Whistleblower Policy for First National Financial Corporation was approved by the Directors on October 31, 2023, and may be amended at any time.